kobenguyent/codeceptjs-qaseio/readme.md

 **Data driven tests**

-If you want to have different Data-driven test cases with different IDs in Testrail for each iteration of the test you will need to populate the Data object with your a tag.
+If you want to have different Data-driven test cases with different IDs in Qase for each iteration of the test you will need to populate the Data object with your a tag.
 This works because CodeceptJS extracts tags from test names, and data for Data-driven tests is populated in the test name.

 An example: